Software introduced to monitor sales tax returns

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chairman Federal Board of Revenue (FBR), Syed Shabbar Zaidi, has inaugurated a new software called ‘Centralised Sales Tax & FED Assessment & Processing’ (CSTAP) to effectively monitor the sales tax returns.
+ISLAMABAD: The Federal Board of Revenue (FBR) Chairman Syed Shabbar Zaidi has inaugurated a new software called ‘Centralised Sales Tax & FED Assessment & Processing’ (CSTAP) to effectively monitor the sales tax returns.

-This software, which was developed by IR-Operations Wing of the FBR, was inaugurated at the FBR headquarters The purpose of the software is to identify the tax gaps and to determine actual sales tax/FED liabilities of all taxpayers.

-The FBR chairman was given live demonstration on the working and application of the new software by Seema Shakeel, Member IR-Operations.
-This software will also be usedfor the purpose of expeditious processing of refund claims.

-ISLAMABAD: The Chairman Federal Board of Revenue (FBR), Syed Shabbar Zaidi, has inaugurated a new software called ‘Centralised Sales Tax & FED Assessment & Processing’ (CSTAP) to effectively monitor the sales tax returns.
+ISLAMABAD: The Federal Board of Revenue (FBR) Chairman Syed Shabbar Zaidi has inaugurated a new software called ‘Centralised Sales Tax & FED Assessment & Processing’ (CSTAP) to effectively monitor the sales tax returns.

-This software, which was developed by IR-Operations Wing of the FBR, was inaugurated at the FBR headquarters The purpose of the software is to identify the tax gaps and to determine actual sales tax/FED liabilities of all taxpayers.

-The FBR chairman was given live demonstration on the working and application of the new software by Seema Shakeel, Member IR-Operations.
-This software will also be usedfor the purpose of expeditious processing of refund claims.